immve/writing-docs/README.md

     - [Javadoc](https://en.wikipedia.org/wiki/Javadoc)

   <blockquote style="border-left: 5px solid #ccc;">You don't really need to learn those as they are very specific to a programming language documentation.</blockquote>

+## Best Practices

+### Make it clear

+I have noticed while looking for documentation myself that people and companies always assume to know who their end user is.
+The target of your product is not necessarily the person who will read your doc.
+I had a devOps engineer help me install something on my computer and even him couldn't figure out the doc.
+I always have a beginner version of the doc I write and put it in the FAQs section to make sure everything is clear.

+### Create a FAQ

+It doesn't matter how big what you are writing on is, it is simpler for the human brain to understand a concept if it comes in a form of a question (This is not peer reviewed science but trust me on this one).
+That is not to say to only put questions in your docs, please don't do that.
+My point is, go over every single step in the FAQ.

+### Troubleshooting

+That one is optional depending on what you write on but here you can make a more advanced version of an FAQ.
+I know some people don't like to write simple doc and prefer the highly technical one so there you go.

 ## Table of contents